 This building was outgrown in the fifties, and the city purchased the First National Bank building downtown and renovated it to house the library and public meeting rooms.
 At this time, the library became a department of the City of Arlington, with salaries and materials coming out of the general operating budget.
 The new facility featured a drive-through book drop and a duplicating machine.
 Mrs. S. E. McClain was librarian until 1965, when she was succeeded by Jack A. Corliss as library director.

 In the 1970s, the first bond election to benefit the library system allowed for the construction of a large downtown facility and three branches.
 The Central Library, completed in 1973, offered a state-of-the-art card catalog and microfilm readers, and was decorated in orange, harvest gold, and avocado green.
-The Southeast (later called East Arlington Branch), North at the intersection of Cooper and Randol Mill Road (closed in 1996), and Southwest (later called Woodland West Branch) Branches all opened in the early seventies.
+The Southeast open in 1969 (later called East Arlington Branch), North at the intersection of Cooper and Randol Mill Road (closed in 1996), and Southwest (later called Woodland West Branch) Branches all opened in the early seventies.
 The foundation was laid for major citywide expansion.

 The Arlington Public Library System has grown rapidly over the past 3 decades: